pigworker/ProgrammerCommaCon/Lib/Zero.lagda.md

 &lsquo;nought&rsquo; is an archaic word for &lsquo;nothing&rsquo; or the *digit* 0, and &lsquo;E&rsquo; abbreviates &lsquo;elimination&rsquo;.
 An
 *elimination rule* tells you what good it is to know something.
 When you know something impossible, you become very powerful indeed.
+Enthusiasts for Latin might also say *ex falso quodlibet*.